COVID-19, Gigi Hadid and the Fed: Emphasizing the limits of models

 Assumptions are made because it’s often too difficult to model our world and its behavior in full kaleidoscopic complexity.
 Stuff needs to get left out.
 These assumptions, by ignoring some of the more complex behaviors of the system, dictate the limits of the models they create.
 When the assumptions no longer apply, the model breaks down.
 Models are reality generalized and abstracted.
 Knowing when these abstractions apply and don’t apply is as important as knowing what to do with them.

-During the COVID-19 pandemic, policymakers and laypeople depended on models to forecast infection trends, death rates and a sense of hope (or sobriety) in the face of crisis.
+During the COVID-19 pandemic, policymakers and laypeople depended on models for forecasting infection trends, predicting death rates and for a sense of hope (or sobriety) in the face of crisis.
 Several models gave overly optimistic projections of trends slowing down in the very near future — a result of assumptions made during the modeling process.

-Policymakers, and the general public, heavily relied upon these models to plan for the future.
-At their worst, they conveyed a false sense of security in the height of the pandemic.
+At their worst, these models conveyed a false sense of security in the height of the pandemic.
 The failure to publicly communicate the limits of these models, and thus the lack of understanding surrounding their failures, contributed to a growing distrust of experts and policymakers, more deaths and a prolonged pandemic.

 Focusing on the limitations of models when we teach them will allow for a better understanding of how the modeling process works and how predictions are made.
 It would contribute to a “model literacy,” where education about one model’s faults can help understand the limitations of another.
 Models are meant to be utilized, and knowing why and when they fail can help us make better, informed and effective decisions regarding the systems that these models predict.